Hotmoka/hotmoka/tutorial/Takamaka.md

 without wrappers.
-The rationale is that such arrays arise naturally when dealing, for instance, with hashes or encrypted data (see next section for an example) and consequently deserve specialized and optimized implementation.
+The rationale is that such arrays arise naturally when dealing, for instance, with hashes or encrypted data (see next section for an example) and consequently deserve a specialized and optimized implementation.
 Such specialized array classes can have their length specified at construction time, or fixed to a constant (for best optimization and minimal gas consumption).
-Moreover, they exist in two flavors: immutable and mutable.

  <p align="center"><img width="600" src="pics/bytes.png" alt="Figure 14.
 Specialized byte array classes."></p>

 Figure 14 shows the hierarchy of the specialized classes for arrays of bytes, available in Takamaka.
-Green classes are immutable.
-Red classes and red interfaces are mutable.
+The interface `StorageByteArrayView` defines the methods that read data from an array of bytes, while the interface `StorageByteArray` defines the modification methods.
-Class `Bytes` allows one to create byte arrays of any length, specified at construction time.
+Class `StorageTreeByteArray` allows one to create byte arrays of any length, specified at construction time.
-Classes `Bytes32` and `MutableBytes32` have fixed length of 32 bytes;
+Classes `Bytes32` and `Bytes32Snapshot` have, instead, fixed length of 32 bytes;
 their constructors include one that allows one to specify such 32 bytes, which is useful for calling the constructor from outside the blockchain, since `byte` is a storage type.
+While a `Bytes32` is modifiable, instances of class `Bytes32Snapshot` are not modifiable after being created and are `@Exported`.
-There are sibling classes for different, fixed sizes, such as `Bytes64` and `MutableBytes8`.
+There are sibling classes for different, fixed sizes, such as `Bytes64` and `Bytes8Snaphot`.
 For a full description of the methods of these classes and interfaces, we refer to their JavaDoc.

 ## Storage Maps <a name="storage_maps"></a>